 Application

-We are delighted to establish this new Taiwan Studies Program travel grant to encourage and promote Taiwan Studies at Indiana University.
+We are delighted to offer our Taiwan Studies Program travel grant to encourage and promote Taiwan Studies at Indiana University for a second year.

 The Taiwan Studies Student Summer Travel Grant is an annual research travel grant of USD $2,500 to one undergraduate or graduate student, to cover expenses for language learning or conducting research for their thesis.
 Travel or research must take place in Taiwan during the summer.